wp-plugins/nextgen-facebook/readme.txt

 == Changelog ==

+= Version 6.8-dev1 =

+*Free* and Pro Versions:

+* Added 'Recommend Author' to the Twitter social sharing options.

+Pro Version:

+* Added `onFocus()` and `onBlur()` events with default text for the Custom Settings input and textarea fields.

 = Version 6.7.1 =

 * Fixed: StumbleUpon button URL and added matching http/https protocol to Pinterest button image.